 * You have not yet received a confirmation notice after submitting an online change-of-address notice

 * You want to register to vote

 * You want to change your organ donor status

 You may only renew online every other renewal, or once every ten years.

 Renew By MailRenew-License

 Renew In PersonRenew-License

-* Take a vision test
+* Pass a vision screening